-- (3) Aesthetic protectionism is not tied to implausible versions of the idea that all of nature is beautiful (i.e., positive aesthetics), though it is lent support by plausible arguments used to defend positive aesthetics; - (4) Objectivity in environmental aesthetics is important for aesthetic protectionism, and if understood properly and pluralistically, environmental aesthetic objectivity is plausible; - (5) Finally, the alleged beauty of some degraded environments (e.g., colorful toxic runoff, pollution sunsets, spectacular stands of non-native species) becomes problematic when ethics and aesthetics are integrated, as they often should be.
+- (1) Aesthetic reasons are not weak or trivial in comparison to moral or prudential justifications for environmental protection, and, in some respects, they are even necessary; - (2) Aesthetic protectionism is not narrowly anthropocentric (that is, human centered).
+Aesthetic reasons for environmental protection are not reducible to providing benefits to humans (such as enjoyable aesthetic experiences); - (3) Aesthetic protectionism is not tied to implausible versions of the idea that all of nature is beautiful (i.e., positive aesthetics), though it is lent support by plausible arguments used to defend positive aesthetics; - (4) Objectivity in environmental aesthetics is important for aesthetic protectionism, and if understood properly and pluralistically, environmental aesthetic objectivity is plausible; - (5) Finally, the alleged beauty of some degraded environments (e.g., colorful toxic runoff, pollution sunsets, spectacular stands of non-native species) becomes problematic when ethics and aesthetics are integrated, as they often should be.